 Make this quick & simple homemade stir fry sauce on the weekend and then make a restaurant-quality Chinese stir fry within minutes as a SUPER-simple weeknight dinner.
 This easy recipe is made in minutes and can be used right away or stored for months.
 This stir fry sauce is delicious with chicken, beef, pork, shrimp, tofu, vegetables, noodles, and/or rice.

-Chinese food in America (okay… anywhere outside China!) is some of the most notorious for being laden with MSG, preservatives, and all the junk we rail about when we're trying to eat real food.
+Chinese food in America (okay… anywhere outside China…) is some of the most notorious for being laden with MSG, preservatives, and all the junk we rail about when we're trying to eat real food.

 It's the sauces that are the problem.
 THAT's where all the hidden unmentionables reside.

-But making homemade sauces take a bit of time.
+But making homemade sauces can take a bit of time.
 Not that they're time-consuming, it's just that when you really want to get supper on the table, stopping to make the sauce is the longest part of the process – and often the reason I'll choose something else for dinner.

-So, I took my husband's favorite sauce recipe for chow mein, reworked it a bit to build flavors that would work in a multitude of dishes, and substituted in a few more nourishing ingredients.
+So, I took my husband's favorite stir fry sauce recipe for chow mein, reworked it a bit to build flavors that would work in a multitude of dishes, and substituted in a few more nourishing ingredients.

 Another reason I've very excited to share this recipe is that while I'm absolutely passionate about making simple, from-scratch recipes for condiments (I better be, considering I've published multiple books on the subject – check out The DIY Pantry, for one), we'll all admit there are hundreds of homemade ketchup and mustard recipes out there (although I'll still purport that my recipes for homemade ketchup and classic yellow mustard are among the best), and yet there is an absolute dearth of healthy, from-scratch Chinese sauces to be found!